March 16, 2023 Letter to Tenants and Landlords of Rockingham County

 - The household has a household income at or below 80% of area median income (per HUD guidelines; this will be cross-referenced during the application process).

 - Amounts disbursed to landlords can be for rental arrears going back to March 13, 2020.
+For applications submitted after March 16, 2023, total months of rental assistance (rental arrears + prospective rental assistance) is capped at two months and a maximum assistance amount of $1,000 per month.

 - Applicants can qualify for utility assistance even if they do not need rental assistance, as long as the conditions set under #1 can be met.
+Due to decreased Federal funding, Utility and Internet assistance will no longer be available for applications submitted after March 16, 2023.

 - Assistance payments will go directly to the landlords and utility providers.